ffmaer/quicksort-python/README.md

-## Implementing Sorting Algorithms in Python
+## Sort x Python: Implementing Sorting Algorithms in Python

 ### QuickSort
 - We randomize the array before sorting to avoid worst-case performance.